crmoorhead/Data-Augmentation/README.md

           "opt_args": {"options":["extra_1","extra_2,["color","grayscale"]],"probs":[0.5,0.5,[0.5,[0.5,0.5]]

 The "probs" entry gives the independent probability of each optional argument occurring or, in the case of mutually exclusive arguments, the joint probability of any of the mutually exclusive options occurring followed by a list detailing the probability of each option.
 This functionality does not cover all possible structures, but it is sufficiently flexible and can be borne in mind when designing new transformations.

 For the "opt_kwargs" there are four items defined: "options","k_probs","values" and "v_probs".
 The first two take the same form as the "opt_args" in that keyword arguments can be used in conjunction with one another and are not mutually exclusive with the first defining recognised keywords and the second the associated probabilities.
 The last two are the same form as the entries for "options" and "probs" in "main_args" in that each chosen keyword must have one, and only one, value it takes on. "values" and "v_probs" define the possible values and probabilities.

-__Simpler Transformations__

-While the output of this function is standard, the input is non-standard and can be designed in a such a way as to describe the augmentation policy in as simple a way as possible.
-To define all of these explicitly would be extremely tedious and should only be necessary for the finest degree of control.
-Instead we have the following permissible inputs.
+### Defining Transformations More Simply

+While the above describes all possible augmentations possible for this implementation, it is too long to expect a user to defne things so tediously.
+For this reason, it accepts simpler inputs as in our original example.
+Here we explain how to use such simplifications.

+When defining th possibilities a given transformation we have the following permissible inputs.

+__list__

           transformation_example=[1,2,3]